 - From the Certificates category, select Approve Key Recovery.
 You can also launch this workflow from the Certificate Administration section of the More category in the MyID Operator Client.
-See the Using Certificate Administration workflows section in the MyID Operator Client guide for details. - 2.
+See the Using Certificate Administration - 2.
 Use the Search Details screen to enter the details of the request you want to approve, then click Search. - 3.
-On the Select Job screen, select the job you want to approve. - 4.
-Review the details of the request.
-You can see the details of the certificates to be recovered on the Certificate Details tab. - Click Accept or Reject to approve or reject the request.If you reject the request, you must provide a reason.
+On the Select Job screen, select the job you want to approve.